Road Trip Oman: Foray Into the Desert

 The camp is perfectly sparse, with a variety of small huts sprinkled around a large dining hall.
 We’re staying in a yurt/hut with a huge open-air bathroom.
 We’re elated to learn that just seven people will be staying here tonight.
 We chose this camp hoping it wouldn’t be a manufactured desert experience over-run with tourists.
 It is nothing of the sort.
 Ali Salem has created an authentic experience — quiet and basic, just as the desert should be, with no electricity except for a generator used for cooking.

 The dining hall glows with candlelight and dinner is a beautiful buffet of covered dishes — grilled meats, fresh baked breads and homemade desserts.
 We are far away from anything familiar, and completely enthralled by the magic of a starry night in the desert.
-After dinner, we climb into the netted bed — one of the most comfortable of our entire trip — and sink into the eerie sensory deprivation of total silence and darkness.
+After dinner, we climb into the netted bed — one of the most comfortable of our entire trip — and sink into the eerie sensory deprivation of desert silence and darkness.

 Morning reveals a chalky landscape with a drape of fog extending along the dunes.
 It is surprisingly cold until the sun gets high enough to warm the desert floor around the camp.
 We visit the camels nearby and drag the sleds up a dune for a few slides down the hill.
 We spend an hour getting to know Mohammed, the reception manager, who comes from India but much prefers the isolation of the desert in Oman.